Finding Interpretable Prompt-Specific Circuits in Language Models: Finding

 We choose a dynamic global $\tau$ (depending on the context size) for simplicity.
-However, the impact of this strategy is not clear what in other scenarios.
+However, the impact of this strategy is unclear in other scenarios.
 We leave further study of better threshold-setting methods for ACC++ as future work.
+Lower values of $k$ produce larger graphs, while higher values produce smaller graphs.
+In the experiments presented in \S~\ref{sec:uses}, we use $k = 2.5$ for the IOI task, and $k = 1.5$ for the mIOI task (see Figure~\ref{fig:tau-mioi} for ECDF for Gemma-2 2B and mGPT).